RoLe77/Ethernetics/README.md

 # Ethernetics
-The first and general repo of the Ethernetics Network
+The first and general repo of the Ethernetics Network Builders